-Migraine is a common headache disorder, particularly prevalent in adolescents.
-The exact cause of migraines is not yet fully understood, but it often presents with severe and frequent headaches that significantly impact daily functioning.
+Migraine is a common type of headache disorder, particularly prevalent among adolescents.
+The exact cause of migraines is not yet fully understood, but the condition often presents with severe and recurrent headaches that significantly impair daily functioning.

 For further information or Booking..